 Baptisms are scheduled during a Mass on Saturday or Sunday, usually on the fourth weekend of the month.
 Parents who have not yet received pre-baptismal instruction are required to attend a Baptismal Preparation class.

 Is open to all the baptized.
 Private confessions are heard each Saturday at 4:30 PM in the Reconciliation Room near the sacristy of the church and by appointment with pastor.
 Communal Penance services are held each Advent and Lent.

-Children in grades two or higher will begin preparation for the Sacrament of First Reconciliation and First Eucharist in the fall.
+Children in grades two or higher will begin preparation for the Sacrament of First Reconciliation AND First Eucharist in the fall.
 Parents will attend an adult formation session for each sacrament and receive materials to work at home with their children throughout the school year.
-Parents and children come together in December to celebrate First Reconciliation and in the spring for a retreat on a Saturday morning as part of First Eucharist preparation.
+Parents and children come together in January to celebrate First Reconciliation and in the spring for a retreat on a Saturday morning as part of First Eucharist preparation.
 The Sacrament of First Eucharist is then celebrated during the Easter season.

 Marriage Preparation – An opportunity for engaged couples to get to know themselves better and deal with some of the aspects of their future life together.
 Couples should contact the Pastor at least six months before the marriage.
 If you are interested call Julie Neal, Worship/RCIA Coordinator, for an appointment.

 Convalidation - A means in the Catholic Church for granting recognition to a marriage that has not been acknowledged according to Cannon Law.
 If you are Catholic but married outside the Catholic Church, for example in a civil ceremony, or in a church of another religious tradition, consider having your marriage witnessed in the Church and be a part of the Sacramental life.
 A convalidation may be right for you.